I Tried 5 Different Sponges, And I'll Only Ever Use This One For Dishes Again

 The Scotch-Brite is a sponge that's made an appearance in my house once or twice before, but I didn't consider its features very much until I tested it for this article.
 The dishes and countertops ultimately appeared clean after using this sponge, and it did a good job scrubbing homemade pasta sauce from a saucepan, but there were also a few disappointing aspects to this product.

-Although it ranked higher than the Mr Clean sponge due to being a little more durable and having a tougher surface for scrubbing, I wouldn't consider this product a great investment for cleaning the whole kitchen.
+Ironically, despite needing frequent reapplication, it still left a noticeable soapy residue on the countertops, which meant I had to go back over them with water to remove the film.
+Although it ranked higher than the Mr. Clean sponge because it's a little more durable and has a tougher surface for scrubbing, I wouldn't consider this product a great investment for cleaning the whole kitchen, even at $5.97 for a 6-pack.

 2. Tuff-Scrub Fresh Microfiber Scrub-N-Wipe Cleaning Sponge Pad